 Head to Canva and create an Instagram Story canvas.
 On the left sidebar, you’ll see Templates.
 Type in Instagram Story Highlights Covers for a jumpstart.

-There are so many social profiles to update—if only everything was in one place!
-We’ve created a social media checklist that will guide you in keeping your accounts up-to-date as you enter 2023 and beyond.
+There are so many social profiles to update if only everything was in one place!
+We’ve created a social media checklist that will guide you in keeping your accounts up-to-date as you enter 2025 and beyond.

 Nothing is more frustrating than clicking on a dead link.
-Not only does it leave potential customers at a dead end, but it could also discourage them from wanting to work with you.
+Not only does it leave potential customers at a dead end, but it’s bad customer service.
+Having broken links can create a bad impression and be a deterrent for potential customers to want to work with you and create poor customer satisfaction for those who already do.

 Customize your 404 page

-Create a custom 404 error page so that if someone lands on a broken link on your website, they’re not greeted with a boring string of error text.
-On a custom 404 page, you can also add popular links to give website visitors somewhere to go.
+Create a custom 404 error page so that if someone lands on a broken link on your website, they’re not greeted with a boring — or even worse — frustrating string of error text.
+Even when pages or links don’t work, with a custom 404 page, you’ll still be able to maintain a seamless online presence and can also easily redirect website visitors to another part of your site.

 If you designed your own website, search “custom 404 page” and your website platform, such as “Squarespace” for a tutorial.